 Compliance or counsel

-Reviews regulated-adjacent implications when workflows touch payments, credit, customer data, contracts, or policy.
+Reviews regulated-adjacent implications when processes touch payments, credit, customer data, contracts, or policy.

 Folium systems lead

-Turns the business reality into proof, evidence, boundaries, and a practical AI operating path.
+Turns the business reality into working examples, records, boundaries, and a practical AI operating path.

 How buyers prepare